Force

 • The weak nuclear force is involved in processes like radioactive decay and plays a role in the interactions of subatomic particles.

 • The strong nuclear force binds atomic nuclei together and is responsible for the stability of matter.
+It is the strongest of the four fundamental forces, but it has the shortest range.

 • Read more about the four fundamental forces here.